 For 800 years, the city of lights has embellished the Seine river banks, now a spectacular Unesco world heritage sight.

 The Seine river in Paris is lined with beautiful quays and crossed by 37 bridges, including Pont Neuf (1607), Passerelle des Arts (1801), Pont Alexandre III (1900).
 Many famous sights are on the river banks, including Notre Dame Cathedral, the Tour Eiffel, the Louvre, Musee d'Orsay and Palais de Chaillot.
-Find these sights on the map below.
+Locate these sights on Seine river map.

 With so many Paris sights to see from the Seine River, take a Seine river cruise during your next Paris visit.
 Book